Exercise must be an essential part of every child’s life.

 - Improving cardiovascular endurance.

-- Reducing the chances of cardiovascular diseases.
+- Reducing the risk of cardiovascular disease.

 - Decreasing the risk of serious illnesses later in life, including type 2 diabetes and high blood pressure.